jcscottiii/gdec/README.md

 ## Windows Instructions
 - TODO / Someone else contribute

+## Usage
+### Using Visual Studio Code
+#### Debugger
+When you run `code .`, it will start up the IDE at $GOPATH.
+You will begin to put your source code in $GOPATH/src.
+The picture above assumes you have package called `test` with a file called `main.go` in the `src` folder (i.e. $GOPATH/src/test/main.go).
+Press the green play button and a dropdown will appear, select `Go`, it will show `launch.json`.
+You will want to set the `program` field to `src/test`.

 ## TODO
 - Install other Go IDEs / editors
 - Install other Go Tools
 - Get instructions for other operating systems
 - Get a better link for the VSCode.zip package
+- Talk about exposing ports to demo debugging web services in the container.

 ## Motivation
 I became really excited about Visual Studio Code after seeing the [visual debugger in the Go extension](https://github.com/Microsoft/vscode-go#debugger) for it.
 However, after thinking about my exisiting Go setups on multiple machines, I imagined the pain of setting it all up multiple times manually.